purplediane/purplediane.github.io/_posts/2017-05-06-variables-and-references.md

 [1, 2, 3]
 ```

 In this case, we can increment `y` without affecting `x` because they were never the same object.
+If you are working with other mutable types, use their constructors to get a copy.

 ### More Examples with Matrices 📌 ###